No products in the cart.

 This is an intermediate to advanced level appellate course that assumes a good understanding of appellate practice.
 Bring your questions!
 There will be plenty of time with the panel to address higher level appellate issues.
 Recorded in 2016.

 If you or someone in your office would like a more introductory course in appeals and writs, you should check out our fantastic beginner-level program, held every few years in LA and SF: Demystifying civil appeals and writs – audio package.

 You might also like to learn about Administrative Writs of Appeal, which are not covered in the programs above.

-Lastly, if you were looking for something in the criminal appeals area, some criminal appeals information will be discussed in the 2017 2nd Annual Advanced Appellate Conference link above, and we also have a audio recording package for our Criminal Writs program, held in 2014.
+Lastly, if you were looking for something in the criminal appeals area we also have an audio recording package for our Criminal Writs program, held in 2014.
 That recording and order information is here.